herevrush/spring-batch-sample/README.md

 > cd <directory of project>
 > mvn install

-> java -jar  target/futures-0.0.1-SNAPSHOT.jar inputfile=<full path of input file>
+> java -jar  target/futures-0.0.1-SNAPSHOT.jar inputfile="full path of input file"

 Output.csv will be generated in the current folder.